JD557/minart/examples/snapshot/08-loading-images.md

 So far we always created our surfaces manually.
 This is fine for small demos and procedural graphics, but often it can be useful to load an image from an external file.

-Minart has support for some image file formats (PPM, BMP and QOI).
+Minart has support for some image file formats (PBM/PPM, PDI, BMP and QOI).
 Here we will see how to load them.

 ## A simple image viewer